dspeyer/dspeyer.github.io/magic.md

 Creating a body for fey requires leaves.

+Fey are vulnerable to iron, taking 1/rnd from contact and double damage from iron weapons (this includes steel and steel-jacket bullets).

 ## Infernals

 Infernals both want for all other beings to suffer and for other beings to engage in acts of evil.
 Most infernals have a particular sin they take special joy in tempting.